 As Chernow wrote, Hamilton “had expressed an unwavering belief in the genetic equality of blacks and whites – unlike Jefferson, for instance, who regarded blacks as innately inferior.”
 Indeed, Hamilton may have been the most dedicated abolitionist among the Founders, even more consistently hostile to slavery than were John Adams and Benjamin Franklin.

-By contrast, Jefferson delved into the pseudo-science of measuring the skulls of his black slaves to “prove” their inferiority.
+By contrast, Jefferson delved into the pseudo-science of assessing the physiological and mental traits of his black slaves to “prove” their inferiority.
 He also could not tolerate the idea of free blacks living alongside whites in America.
 By contrast, Hamilton not only considered blacks equal to whites but advocated on behalf of their right to live free in America.